India–Togo relations: Cultural relations

+As of 2025, Togo and India have been working to strengthen their relationship.
+Cultural figures and artists from both nations will visit the other nation to develop more cultural diversity.

+Economic relations

+Bilateral trade

 India is Togo's third largest destination for exports.
 In particular, India is a major importer of phosphates from Togo.
 Bilateral trade between India and Togo grew from US$505 million in 2011–12 to $884 million in 2014–15.
 Trade declined slightly to $757.28 million in 2015–16.
 India exported $532.19 million worth of goods to Togo, and imported $225.09 million in 2015–16.

 The main commodities exported by India to Togo are mineral fuels, mineral oils and products of their distillation, cereals and preparation of cereals cotton, articles of apparel and clothing, iron and steel articles, man-made filaments, man-made staple fibers, drugs and pharmaceuticals, machinery and mechanical appliances, plastic and plastic articles, rubber and rubber articles, vehicles, and vehicle parts and accessories.
 The major commodities imported by India from Togo are natural phosphates, ferrous and copper waste and scrap, wood and wood articles, other metal scrap, oilseeds, coconuts and Brazil nuts.

-The Synthetic & Rayon Textiles Export Promotion Council (SRTEPC) of India organized an Indian Textile Exhibition (INTEXPO 2013) in Togo in March 2013.
-The Indian Institute of Foreign Trade (IFFT), New Delhi organized an Executive Development Programme in Lome in August 2013.
+The Synthetic & Rayon Textiles Export Promotion Council of India organized an Indian Textile Exhibition in Togo in March 2013.
+The Indian Institute of Foreign Trade, New Delhi organized an Executive Development Programme in Lome in August 2013.
 Around 20 Togolese businessmen attended the 12th India-Africa Summit in New Delhi in March 2017.

+In March 2025, India's Fertilisers And Chemicals Travancore entered talks for a three-year contract to import 250,000 metric tons of rock phosphate annually from Togo’s Societe Nouvelle des Phosphates du Togo.
+This would be the first long-term fertilizer deal between an Indian company and Togo.
+India, seeking to secure soil nutrient supplies for its agriculture sector, imported 1.1 million tons of rock phosphate from Togo in the 2023–24 fiscal year, a 30% increase from the previous year.